wilbiev/smartthingswasher/README.md

 ### Remove the standard SmartThings integration

+The standard integration and this test version can not be installed both in one HA instance!

 ### Setup custom repository in HACS

 Open your Home Assistant instance and add a custom repository [Home Assistant Community Store (HACS)](https://hacs.xyz/docs/faq/custom_repositories/)